-- Satisfactory completion of course requirements within each programme (students become degree candidates when the Exam Board Chair certifies completion of graduation requirements and a recommendation to confer the degree is made to faculty), - Students must discharge all existing financial obligations held with the Academy within the time frame specified by Student Services or graduation certificates and final transcripts will be withheld, - The manager of Student Services prepares a degree audit and prepares the degree/certificates for signature that will be issued to the graduate.

-The list of graduates is presented to the Board of Trustees for confirmation one week before the graduation ceremony.
+- Successful completion of all program requirements is necessary for students to become degree candidates.
+The Board of Examiners Chair examines the students' academic records and certifies the completion of graduation requirements and makes recommendations to faculty to confer the degrees. - Prior to receiving graduation certificates and final transcripts, students must settle any outstanding financial obligations with the Academy within the specified time frame determined by Student Services. - The manager of Student Services is responsible for conducting a comprehensive degree audit and preparing the necessary degree/certificates for signature. - The list of graduates is presented to the Board of Trustees for confirmation one week before the graduation ceremony takes place.